Leproide/Amazon_URLShortener/README.md

 ## Localization
 - **English:** The button text and alerts appear in English for non-Italian browsers.
 - **Italiano:** Il testo del pulsante e gli avvisi appaiono in italiano per i browser impostati in lingua italiana.

+## Why so many includes?
+Because the indexing on greasyfork.org is garbage, I had to include all the domains for it to be properly found in the plugin's internal search.